Ethra8/festival-tickets-sale/README.md

 GSPREAD_CLIENT = gspread.authorize(SCOPED_CREDS)
 SHEET = GSPREAD_CLIENT.open('festival_tickets_sale')
 ```

-#### GOOGLE SHEETS TEMPLATE
+### GOOGLE SHEETS TEMPLATE
 This project has a Google Sheet linked to it: [festival_tickets_sales](https://docs.google.com/spreadsheets/d/1ImaSd4bEFAWuswu8Sxa2yYcjWl9oec_cPdpYVZ_sVik/edit?pli=1#gid=1072696018).
 As the project has been built in order to be as reusable as possible, you can make a copy of it:

 ![image](https://github.com/Ethra8/festival-tickets-sale/assets/80659091/3c4b5231-1261-4d64-910b-67f99660d37b)

-After cloning the repository, updating the credentials (creds.json file), and making sure the app is linked to your own Google account, you can update your copy made of the SpreadSheet to fit your needs.
+After cloning the repository, updating the credentials (creds.json file), the env.py file with your own sensible data, and making sure the app is linked to your own Google account, you can update your copy made of the SpreadSheet to fit your needs.
 **IMPORTANT**: Rename your copy exactly the same as it is inicually named - **festival-tickets-sale**
 The SpreadSheet also contains a **README** Worksheet to remind you of the main instructions to avoid system breakdown, also reviewed in more detail below.